What Happens During A Past Life Regression

 Have you had a hypnotic regression?
 What happened during your past life regression?
 Let me know in the comments.

-Get valuable spiritual insight into the biggest questions you have about your upcoming personal year.
-Purchase a Birthday Life Themes Report now.
+Get valuable spiritual insight into the biggest questions you have about your life.
+Purchase a single card tarot reading now.

 My first reaction to the reading was WOW.
 Your words captured a theme woven into my life right now.
 The reading has emboldened me to take back my power and inspired me to research some books, get back to meditating and provided a focus.Dina